cloudflare/cloudflare-docs/content/pages/platform/limits.md

 ## Custom domains

-A Cloudflare Pages project can be attached to a certain number of domains at a time.
+A Cloudflare Pages project can be attached to a certain number of domains per plan.

 | Free | Pro | Business | Enterprise |
 | ---- | --- | -------- | ---------- |